Ale García (footballer)

 Pedro Alejandro "Ale" García Mejías (born 19 March 2003) is a Spanish footballer who plays for UD Las Palmas.
 Mainly a right winger, he can also play as a forward.

 Club career

 Born in Las Palmas, Canary Islands, García joined UD Las Palmas' youth setup in 2019, from Estrella CF. On 4 June 2021, he was called up to make the pre-season with the main squad by manager Pepe Mel.

 On 11 September 2021, before even having appeared for the reserves, García made his first team debut by coming on as a late substitute for Jesé in a 1–1 Segunda División home draw against UD Ibiza.
+On 4 July 2023, he was loaned to Primera Federación side Antequera CF for the season.

+On 22 June 2024, García renewed his contract with the Amarillos until 2027, and was loaned to Atlético Madrid B also in the third division on 10 August.
+Upon returning, he further extended his link until 2029 on 29 July 2025.